October 16th, 2022 | The Winter Is Coming! My Top 5 Tips How You Can Prepare Your Mind and Body.

 4. Relationship with Parents.

 — and especially, with my mother.
-I noticed that many people of my age still carry some open wounds when it comes to the relationship with their parents.
-As a matter of fact, 85% of all the families are dysfunctional and most people only look good around their family in the photo.
+I noticed that many people my age still carry some open wounds when it comes to their relationship with their parents.
+85% of all families are dysfunctional and most people only look good around their family in the photo.

 So, if you have any open conflicts with your parents, I feel it’s better to end them as soon as possible.
 These conflicts drain your life energy every single day even if you don’t have direct contact with your parents and you don’t think about it.
 Better to take this burden off.

-While tap water usually has a pH higher than 7.4, most of the beverages we drink are quite acidic, from coffee, through tea, to soda.
+While tap water usually has a pH higher than 7.4, most of the beverages we drink are quite acidic, from coffee to tea, to soda.
 All these acidic drinks, instead of energizing you, amen you hated as they take away important minerals from your body.

 And whenever I get stuck with something and I get frustrated, I just drink some water.
 And it puts me together quite quickly!
-So, it’s good to pay attention to this difference between beverages and drink a few liters of clean water a day (some nutrition experts claim that it should be two liters, but I personally believe that it should actually be much more than that)
+So, it’s good to pay attention to this difference between beverages and drink a few litres of clean water a day (some nutrition experts claim that it should be two litres, but I believe that it should be much more than that)